holepunchto/protomux-rpc-client/README.md

 {
   requestEncoding, // Used to encode the `args`.
-Default: `c.buffer` responseEncoding, // Used to decode the response timeout // time (in ms) before a request rejects with a timeout error.
+Default: `c.buffer` responseEncoding, // Used to decode the response id, // id of the protomux-rpc service protocol, // protocol of the protomux-rpc service.
+Defaults to the server's public key. timeout // time (in ms) before a request rejects with a timeout error.
 Defaults to the requestTimeout.
 }
 ```